Ellydhore/Final_Project_Socket/src/main/java/com/example/final_project_socket/readme.txt

 [1] Make sure to properly export the fxml_controller package inside module-info found in src/main/java/module-info.java

-[2] The SceneUtil class manages the switching of scenes between the Sign-Up, Sign-In, and Chat-Box FXML files.
+[2] The SceneHandler class manages the switching of scenes between the Sign-Up, Sign-In, and Chat-Box FXML files.

 -------------------------------------------------------------------------------------